-Center berms or other segregating traffic control devices should be utilized at intersections and on sharp curves to segregate two-way traffic and prevent traffic from taking a shortcut through an intersection.
+Center berms or other separating traffic control devices should be utilized at intersections and on sharp curves to separate two-way traffic and prevent traffic from taking a shortcut through an intersection.

-Light vehicles should be physically segregated from haul trucks at intersections whenever possible to minimize haul truck / light vehicle interaction.
+Light vehicles should be physically separated from haul trucks at intersections whenever possible to minimize haul truck / light vehicle interaction.
 Light vehicle entry points onto haul roads should be minimized and separated from major intersections.

 If possible, intersections should be illuminated at night and the lights should be directed so they do not obscure the vision of either light vehicle or haul truck operators.
-Special consideration should be made for weather conditions such as snow, fog, and lightning; these conditions may make headlights difficult to see.

-The right-of-ways (ROWs) should be adequately signed and included in training.
-The following vehicles have ROW:
+The right-of-ways should be adequately signed and included in training.
+The following vehicles have right-of-way over light vehicles: